msamin-25/soccer-lineup-app/README.md

 Players can drag & drop shirts onto a soccer pitch, select formations (4-3-3, 3-4-3, 2-1-3-4), assign names, numbers, and shirt colors.
 Supports substitutes, roster management, and saving lineups locally.

+## The reason to build this application is that we had a lot of hard spending making lineups when playing soccer during summer.
+## After this application has been made, we can just lineup instantly and have got a lot of extra time to play.

 ---

 ## 🚀 Features